openprocurement/openregistry.assets.bounce/docs/source/standard/asset.rst

 :assetCustodian:
    :ref:`Organization`, required

    The entity managing the asset.
+For a small privatization, the role is carried out by the Privatization Authority.

 :assetHolder:
    :ref:`Organization`, optional